Constitution of New York: Constitution of New York, 1777

 The First Constitution of 1777, which replaced this Colonial Charter with its royal authority, for the newly independent "State of New York" was framed by a Convention which assembled at White Plains, New York, (just north of New York City) on Sunday evening, July 10, 1776.
 The city was then threatened with a British occupation by an invading British Army landing on Staten Island.
 There were repeated adjournments and changes of location, caused by the increasingly desperate war situation, with General George Washington's ragged Continental Army, forced out of New York City by crushing defeats in the New York and New Jersey campaign.
+The British went on to completely occupy 5 counties in the state, along with New York City itself from 1776 until 1783.

 The work of creating a democratic and free independent state continued by the Convention through the bitter winter with the British quartered in the City of New York and Washington's few thousand troops camped in winter quarters to the southwest in Morristown, New Jersey.
 The first Constitutional Convention in New York's history terminated its labors at Kingston, New York, on Sunday evening, April 20, 1777, when the new Constitution was adopted with but one dissenting vote, and then adjourned.
 The site is now Senate House State Historic Site.
 The constitution was not submitted to the people for ratification, however because of the war situation.
-It was drafted by John Jay, Robert R. Livingston, (new Chancellor of the State of New York), and Gouverneur Morris, noted financier for the Revolutionary Colonial war effort.
+It was drafted by John Jay, Robert R. Livingston, (new Chancellor of the State of New York), and Gouverneur Morris, who would subsequently help write the U.S. Constitution.

 This Constitution was a combination document, containing its own "Declaration of Independence" from Great Britain, and its Constitutional Law.
 It called for a weak bicameral legislature (Assembly and State Senate) and a strong executive branch with a governor.
 It retained provisions from the Colonial Charter such as the substantial property qualification for voting and the ability of the Governor to prorogue (dismiss) the Legislature.
 This imbalance of power between the branches of state government kept the elite firmly in control, and disenfranchised the majority of the male New York population.
 Slavery was legal in New York until 1827.

 Under this Constitution, the lower chamber Assembly had a provision for a maximum of 70 Members, with the following apportionment: